-Hormones: They can affect your mood, appetite, and overall health.
-When our hormones are off balance, we might feel more fatigued than usual.
-Even further, we might experience irregular bowel movements, unexplained weight gain or weight loss, and general irritability.
+When we think about hormones, we often immediately think of reproductive health.
+But they’re not just heavily involved in keeping the reproductive system functioning: Hormones can affect your mood, stress levels, appetite, and overall health.
+If our hormones are off balance, we might feel more fatigued than usual.
+Even further, we might experience irregular bowel movements to irregular menstrual cycles, heightened stress, and general irritability.
 Yikes!

 Many of us don’t think about turning to food first as a remedy for hormonal issues; too often, we tend to steer toward medication.
 And unfortunately, hormone production isn’t something we can directly control.

 Diet is integral to hormone health, especially by regulating your gut health (which can have an effect on your mental health).
 Thankfully, there are certain foods that can help you balance your hormones, so we can select the best foods that regulate hormones and fuel our bodies with those.
 Here’s everything you need to know about treating hormonal imbalance with a hormone-balancing diet and other positive health habits.